cadabra-engineering/cadabra-engineering.github.io/_posts/2025-12-25-beyond-traditional-seo-designing-websites-for-ai-bots.md

 > **Summary:**
 > This post explores how Generative Engine Optimization (GEO) shifts web design toward AI-readable architectures, focusing on Answer-First content, llms.txt, and semantic markup to enable accurate interpretation and discovery by large language models.

+> **Cadabra Studio principle:**
+> *We believe we can reframe software delivery from the ground up, where every decision, tool, and interaction is guided by contextual intelligence.*

 ## Background

 The core challenge in today's digital landscape is the shift from optimizing websites for human users to optimizing for AI-driven agents such as ChatGPT, Perplexity, and Google's AI.
 These bots represent the primary "visitors" to modern websites, requiring a rethinking of web strategies away from purely aesthetic and superficial designs to semantically structured and data-rich formats that these AI systems can swiftly and accurately interpret.
 The transition necessitates a focus on "Generative Engine Optimization" (GEO), ensuring that crucial site data is accessible for consumption by AI, drastically impacting customer conversions and business visibility.